cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

-"If you’re interested in game design, get it and read it."
+"If you're interested in game design, get it and read it."

 —Steve Jackson, designer of Munchkin and GURPS